KIT (AM): History

-On May 18, 1980, Mt.
-St. Helen's erupted.
+On May 18, 1980, Mount St. Helens erupted.
 The City of Yakima was in direct line with the prevailing winds that morning at 8:32 when the first eruption occurred.
 In the hours that followed, the massive cloud of smoke and ash blanketed the entire area headed in a north-easterly direction.
 About 2-3 inches of heavy ash fell on the area causing a widespread problem of dust, making vehicle travel on the roads come to virtually a stand still.
 Street lights came on it was so dark, the ability to see was down to inches rather than feet.
 A wide variety of problems surfaced, and the radio station became a news and information clearing house.

 At the time the mountain erupted, the lone staff member at the station, Ken Rink, discontinued normal programming and switched to a news/talk format which is what the station does today.
 He provided news and information while soliciting officials and the community to call the station with eyewitness reports.
 Participants were put on the air live, and within a matter of minutes, that format was used over the next 5 days without commercials.

 By 10:00 that morning, the cloud of smoke and ash had covered the area.
 News and information was coming in at rapid rate.
 Many people had concerns, questions, and announcements.
 Some of the station's other staff began to arrive a short time later.
 In the hours that followed, the experienced staff had established 2 other broadcast rooms to provide support to the main control room with regard to incoming news, interviews, recordings, editing, and production.
 Some of the staff answered phones and screened incoming calls.
 Officials were able to get through and were put on the air immediately.

 The station later earned an award for its leadership role in the emergency.
 At that time, the station was owned by Jack Goetz.
 The news director was Al Bell.
 Other on-air staff who participated included Brian Teegarden, Dave Hansen and Derek Allen, but it was the late Al Bell who was remembered by the community years after the eruption.
 Al Bell had served in that capacity since the 60's, and became the news authority on radio in the Yakima area for years.

 GAP Broadcasting, owned by Skip Weller, purchased the station in early 2008 from Clear Channel Communications.
 GapWest was folded into Townsquare Media on August 13, 2010.

 On November 17, 2011, KIT began simulcasting its news/talk format on KQMY 99.3 FM, which was renamed KIT-FM (later KMGW) in February 2012.
 The simulcast ended in 2015, when KMGW switched to a Classic Hits format.

 On November 9, 2021, KIT once again began simulcasting on FM with the sign-on of translator K267CV 101.3 Yakima.